 The test is painless.
 The test is performed by attaching leads to the skin at each side of each eye.
-You then need to look into a globe and follow a red light from side to side.
+You will be asked to look into a globe and follow a red light from side to side.
 The test is performed in the dark and the light.
-The leads record the responses of the eyes to the movements of a light.
+The leads record the responses of the eyes to the movements of the light.

 This test is usually performed along with an electro-retinogram (ERG).
-If you have been booked for an ERG a separate explanation leaflet will be attached.
+If you have been booked for an ERG a separate explanation leaflet is available.